Abbie's Sparkle Foundation: Aberdeenshire mum inspired by teen's story takes on 21 epic challenges for what would have been her 21st birthday

 “Kids can apply for ‘sparkles’, that’s what Abbie called them, if they want their room decorated or if they want a bit of technology or if they’re just wanting cheered up.
 All the money that’s raised goes directly to the charity and to the kids, that’s why I wanted to do it for them.”

-With money already flooding in from sponsors and her JustGiving page, Mrs Donald believes she’s already close to the £20,000 mark after just three months of fundraising.
+With money already flooding in from sponsors and her JustGiving page, Mrs Donald believes she’s already close to the £20,000 mark after just three months of fundraising for her 21 challenge for Abbie’s Sparkle Foundation.

 Abbie’s mum ‘blown away’